Britain sends drones to fly surveillance missions over Syria

-LONDON Britain said on Tuesday it was authorizing spy planes and armed drones to fly surveillance missions over Syria "very shortly" in order to gather intelligence on Islamic State (IS) militants.
+LONDON Britain said on Tuesday it was authorising spy planes and armed drones to fly surveillance missions over Syria "very shortly" in order to gather intelligence on Islamic State (IS) militants.

 Britain announced the deployment after Turkey said on Monday it would allow Iraqi Kurdish fighters to reinforce fellow Kurds in the Syrian town of Kobani on Turkey's border.

-Note: (This story was corrected to clarify that Rivet Joint is a piloted aircraft)